lookupdaily/Wanderlist/README.md

 ## <a name="Headline_Specifications">Headline Specifications</a>

 A user can:
-* Sign up and login to the app;
+* Sign up and login to the app
-* Make a new route by searching for places and adding them;
+* Make a new route to share with friends, by searching for places and adding them
-* Search for existing routes near them;
+* Search for existing routes near them
-* Vote on other users' routes;
+* Vote on other users' routes
-* View routes ranked on popularity.
+* View routes ranked on popularity

 ## <a name="User_Stories">User Stories</a>